Category: Info

 In My Campervan, Caravan Or Mobile Home?

-Recent news has further highlighted the lack of mandated alarms in Australian caravans, and fatalities due to caravan fires unfortunately occur annually.
+Recent news has further highlighted the lack of mandated photoelectric smoke detectors in Australian caravans, and fatalities due to caravan fires unfortunately occur annually.
 Don’t allow yourself to become a statistic – the short video below contains some great caravan fire safety advice from NSW Fire and Rescue.

-Photoelectric smoke alarms and caravan fire safety advice
+Photoelectric smoke detectors and caravan fire safety advice

 Caravan Fire Safety Tips!